SamOllason/samollason.github.io/_posts/2020-08-07-compilers-interpreters.markdown

 There are hybrids like **JIT-compilers** which do a bit of both.
 They usually start interpreting code, realise when there is a chance for optimisation, compile the code in the background ('on the fly') while they are still interpreting and then swap out un-optimised code for some (more optimised) machine code.
-This is what the [V8 engine](https://softwareengineering.stackexchange.com/questions/291230/how-does-chrome-v8-work-and-why-was-javascript-not-jit-compiled-in-the-first-pl) inside of Chrome does.
+This is what the <a href="https://softwareengineering.stackexchange.com/questions/291230/how-does-chrome-v8-work-and-why-was-javascript-not-jit-compiled-in-the-first-pl" target="_blank">V8 engine</a>
+ inside of Chrome does.

 ## Stages of a compiler/interpreter